MakeSchool-Tutorials/Node-Rotten-Potatoes/P01-Index-Reviews/content.md

 Resources can also be related to each other.
 For example, articles may have comments; a building resource might have floors, and the floors may have units; a user might have friends (like in Facebook).

 All resources have a few actions in common that are called **Resourceful Routes**.

-Memorize this table of routes:
+> [action]
+>
+> Review this table of routes, as we'll be referencing it frequently in this tutorial, and you should be familiar with what each route does:
+>
 | URL              | HTTP Verb | Action  | What it Does |
 |------------------|-----------|---------|---------------|
 | /reviews          | GET       | index   | See all reviews |